adeleyepaul/ceams/README.md

 ## This is a Computerized Employee Appraisal Management System (Ceams).

-## By Kyomuhendo Milliam, Aikomo Joseph and Baraka Mark Bright
+## By Paul Adeleye

-## This is a final year project for the award of a Bachelor of Science in Information Technology.
+## This is a project to be used at Afya Care.

-## Supervised by Dr. Andogah Geoffrey, the Faculty Dean Muni University
+## Supervised by Data Analyst - Edward Ogbei.

 ## Developed in Laravel 7 as a backend framework and Bootstrap as the Frontend framework.

 ## The database is managed by MySQL.

 ## Credits

-1. Dr. Andogah Geoffrey - Supervisor
-2. Human Resource Department Muni University
-3. ICT Department Muni University
+1. Mark Ugbomah (CTO, Afya Care)
+2. Wale Adeniji (Senior DevOps Engineer, Octosoft Technology)
+3. Edward Ogbei (Data Analyst, Octosoft Technology)
+4. Itunuoluwa Ogunnaike (Network Engineer, Octosoft Technology)
+5. OctoSquad

 Installation Steps

 1. Clone the repo
 2. Run Composer Install
 3. Copy .env.example to .env
 4. Generate APP_KEY